stonepros/stone/doc/rados/operations/erasure-code.rst

 perform full object writes and appends.

 Since Luminous, partial writes for an erasure coded pool may be enabled with a per-pool setting.
-This lets RBD and CephFS store their data in an erasure coded pool::
+This lets RBD and StoneFS store their data in an erasure coded pool::

-    ceph osd pool set ec_pool allow_ec_overwrites true
+    stone osd pool set ec_pool allow_ec_overwrites true

 This can only be enabled on a pool residing on bluestore OSDs, since bluestore's checksumming is used to detect bitrot or other corruption